 When the neighbor responds to these requests with the proper Link State Update packet(s), the Link state request list is truncated and a new Link State Request packet is sent.
 This process continues until the Link state request list becomes empty.
-Unsatisfied Link State Request packets are retransmitted at intervals of RxmtInterval.
+LSAs on the Link state request list that have been requested, but not yet received, are packaged into Link State Request packets for retransmission at intervals of RxmtInterval.
 There should be at most one Link State Request packet outstanding at any one time.